E2LLM: Encoder Elongated Large Language Models for Long-Context Understanding and Reasoning: Our Approach: E2LLM

-\paragraph{Text Encoder $\gE$} After chunking, we input each chunk into the text encoder to generate the corresponding embedding vector.
-Notably, most pretrained encoders, such as GTE~\cite{li2023generaltextembeddingsmultistage} and BGE~\cite{xiao2023c}, are trained via contrastive learning.
-This means the [CLS] token, which serves as the embedding vector, typically captures only the discriminative information necessary for differentiating between chunks, while information essential for the LLM decoder to answer the query may be discarded.
-To mitigate this limitation, we adopt low-rank adaptation (LoRA)~\cite{hu2021lora} to make text encoder trainable during the alignment process.
-This allows the encoder to preserve the information that is beneficial for the LLM's performance.
+\textbf{Text Encoder $\gE$:} After chunking, each chunk is input into the text encoder.
+Pre-trained encoders, such as GTE~\citep{li2023generaltextembeddingsmultistage} and BGE~\citep{xiao2023c}, are typically trained using contrastive learning, allowing the [CLS] token to serve as the embedding vector.
+However, this token primarily captures the discriminative features necessary for differentiating between chunks and often neglects valuable information that could benefit the LLM decoder when generating responses.
+To address this limitation, we do not rely on the [CLS] token as the direct chunk embedding.
+Instead, we extract the token-level embeddings produced by the encoder and pass them into a subsequent adapter for aggregation.
+Additionally, we implement low-rank adaptation (LoRA)~\citep{hu2021lora} to enable fine-tuning of the text encoder during the alignment process.
+These strategies enhance the encoder's ability to retain and extract more relevant information from the original text in each chunk, ultimately improving the performance of the LLM.

-\paragraph{Adapter $\gA$} To facilitate the LLM's understanding of the chunk-wise semantics derived from the encoder's output, we employ an Adapter to map the encoder's output into the input embedding of the LLM.
-Since the hidden dimensions of the text encoder and the LLM decoder may differ, the Adapter is a vital component.
-Specifically, we utilize a two-layer Multi-Layer Perceptron (MLP) with the GELU activation function~\cite{hendrycks2016gaussian} as the adapter network.
-This Adapter is applied to each chunk embedding individually, and we refer to its output as the \emph{chunk token} or \emph{soft prompts}, which are then processed by the subsequent LLM.
-The Adapter is initialized randomly and trained from scratch during the alignment phase.
+\textbf{Adapter $\gA$:} To facilitate the LLM's understanding of the chunk-wise semantics derived from the encoder's output, we introduce an adapter that serves two primary functions: (i) to compress the encoder's outputs into a single chunk token, and (ii) to project this token into the input embedding space of the LLM.
+To achieve these objectives, we propose a variant of Pooling by Multihead Attention (vPMA)~\citep{lee2019set}, that is,